-During your last two years of college, you will build on your lowerdivision foundation, reflect on what you have learned and where you are going, and integrate your knowledge and experiences as you begin to move toward professional and civic engagement.
+During your last two years of college, you will build on your lower-division foundation, reflect on what you have learned and where you are going, and integrate your knowledge and experiences as you begin to move toward professional and civic engagement.

-- Transfer Transitions offer connections, communities, and guidance for transfers to SSU - Take Deeper Dives into Natural Sciences, Arts, Humanities, and Human Societies through upper-division GE, developing your foundational skills. - Continue to follow a Sealane, if you choose a program in which your GE courses are integrated around a particular theme. - Complete your Seawolf Studies explorations of ethnic studies, sustainability, global awareness, and American institutions. - Complete a Writing Intensive Course to strengthen your ability to write for audiences both inside and outside your field of study. - Integrate your classroom learning with life experience by participating in high-impact practices such as study abroad, an internship, student leadership, service learning, student research, language study, etc. - Study a particular field in depth through your major. - Complete a major capstone course with a culminating project and/or guidance in transitioning from your major to professional opportunities. - Reflect on how your GE, high-impact practices, and work in your major intersect and how they have helped you move toward your personal and professional goals.
+• Explore connections, communities, and guidance for transfers to SSU through Transfer Transitions

+- Take Deeper Dives into Natural Sciences, Arts, Humanities, and Human Societies through upper-division GE, developing your foundational skills. - Continue to follow a Sea Lane, if you choose a program in which your GE courses are integrated around a particular theme. - Complete your Seawolf Studies explorations of ethnic studies, sustainability and environmental resilience, global awareness, and American institutions. - Complete a Writing Intensive Course to strengthen your ability to write for audiences both inside and outside your field of study. - Integrate your classroom learning with life experience by participating in high-impact practices such as study abroad, an internship, student leadership, service learning, student research, language study, etc. - Study a particular field in depth through your major. - Complete a major capstone course with a culminating project and/or guidance in transitioning from your major to professional opportunities. - Reflect on how your GE, high-impact practices, and work in your major intersect and how they have helped you move toward your personal and professional goals.